José Cisneros, Treasurer

 In March 2013, Treasurer José Cisneros appointed David Augustine as San Francisco Tax Collector.
 The San Francisco Tax Collector is responsible for all tax collection in the City and is the ex offico license collector under California law.

-Mr. Augustine joined the Office in 2004 as Policy & Legislative Manager, and was instrumental in the implementation of the Treasurer’s many innovative social programs, including Bank on San Francisco, Kindergarten to College, and the Working Families Credit program.
+Mr. Augustine joined the Office of the Treasurer & Tax Collector in 2004 as Policy & Legislative Manager, and was instrumental in the implementation of the Treasurer’s many innovative social programs, including Bank on San Francisco, Kindergarten to College, and the Working Families Credit program.
 As Tax Collector Attorney he represented the office in a number of bankruptcy proceedings and coordinated collections work with the Bureau of Delinquent Revenue.

 Prior to joining the City, Mr. Augustine worked in municipal public finance, and with the New York City Mayor’s Office.
 He holds a J.D. from Stanford Law School and a B.A. in Political Science from Swarthmore College.
 He is a member of the California State Bar.
 He has attended the Senior Executives in State and Local Government program at the Kennedy School, and has served on the IRS Advisory Committee on Tax Exempt and Government Entities.
 Mr. Augustine is a native of the San Francisco Bay Area and resides in San Francisco.